 Another potential pitfall to be aware of is that there are certain scenarios under which the IRS may treat alimony as child support.
 This can happen when a payment reduction occurs in close proximity to a contingency relating to a child, such as the child becoming employed, leaving home, finishing school, getting married, or attaining a certain specified age or level of income.
 In this type of scenario, the IRS will presume that the payments are more properly characterized as child support than as alimony.
 A taxpayer can overcome this presumption by demonstrating that the reductions were determined independently from the contingent events, or that the timing of the reductions is customary in the taxpayer’s local area.
 Spouses providing for alimony and child support payments in settlement agreements can avoid such issues by consulting with an attorney and by taking care that both of them always report identical amounts for alimony on their tax returns.

 You can find more information about alimony and income taxes in IRS Publication 504, Divorced or Separated Individuals.
 For help with your individual tax situations, consult with an accountant.

-To speak with an experienced family law attorney for assistance in crafting tax-friendly alimony or child support provisions in your marital separation or settlement agreement, contact Weinberger Divorce & Family Law Group for a free consultation.
+To speak with an experienced family law attorney for assistance in crafting tax-friendly alimony or child support provisions in your marital separation or settlement agreement, contact Weinberger Divorce & Family Law Group for an initial consultation.